unoti/webasm-concept/README.md

 cd /code
 ```

-apt-get install bsdmainutils # For hexdump / hd
+apt-get install bsdmainutils # For hexdump / hd -- it's in the dockerfile now
-apt-get install lld # Is this still needed? yes
+apt-get install lld # Is this still needed? yes -- in the dockerfile now

 vscode extension dtsvet.vscode-wasm -- preview wasm files by right clicking them